Tuesday, July 28, 2009

 Playdate Special: Friendship & White Porcelain

 Cooking with an intention always drove me into unknown sentimental paths.
 Once there was the well wishing mother's day when by mistake I prepared a whole batch of chicken with Vindaloo instead of Madras curry.
 That was terrible.
 But today my intentions are clear as white porcelain.
-Kid's turkey meatloaf had the intention of celebrating Thanksgiving with a corn cob to remind us of the fundamentals of one of the oldest produce on Human History.
-Yvonne's birthday was the inspiration for celebrating our friendship with a Messy Birthday Cake and a recent creation with Bok Choy, mustard and pork loin.
+Kid's turkey meatloaf had the intention of celebrating Thanksgiving with a corn cob to remind us of the fundamentals of one of the oldest produce on human history.
+A friend's birthday was the inspiration for celebrating our friendship with a messy birthday cake and a recent creation with bok choy, mustard and pork loin.

 Pork Loin with Mustard and Bok Choy